-4.0 Activities
+3.0 Activities

-The PFHCB Appeal Board convened twice in 2013, and conducted a combined total of five days of appeals from February 25-28, 2013, and on May 6, 2013.
-In order to accommodate all appellants, and minimize their driving time to and from their appeal hearing, the Appeal Board conducted appeals in four locations throughout the province - Corner Brook, Grand Falls, Clarenville and St. John's.
-One appellant requested to have their appeal heard by teleconference.
-The following is a summary of appeal hearings conducted in 2013:
+The Appeal Board convened twice in 2014, and conducted a combined total of five days of appeals from February 10-13, 2014, and on August 14, 2014.
+In order to accommodate all appellants, and minimize their driving time to and from their appeal hearing, the Appeal Board conducted appeals in five locations throughout the province - Corner Brook, Grand Falls, Gander, Clarenville, and St. John's.
+Four appellants requested to have their appeals heard by teleconference.
+The following is a summary of appeal hearings conducted in 2014:

-Winter 2013 Appeals (12 hearings in total)
+Winter 2014 Appeals (13 hearings in total)